Fantom-Factory/afFancordion/readme.md

 ## Usage

-Any Fantom class annotated with the [@Fixture](http://repo.status302.com/doc/afConcordion/Fixture.html) facet can be run as a Concordion fixture.
-Just pass it into `ConcordionRunner.runFixture()`:
+Any Fantom class annotated with the [@Fixture](http://repo.status302.com/doc/afFancordion/Fixture.html) facet can be run as a Fancordion fixture.
+Just pass it into `FancordionRunner.runFixture()`:

 ```
-using afConcordion
+using afFancordion

-** My first Concordion fixture.
+** My first Fancordion fixture.
 @Fixture
 class MyFixture {
     ...
 }

 fixture := MyFixture()
-runner  := ConcordionRunner()
+runner  := FancordionRunner()
 runner.runFixture(fixture)
 ```

-[ConcordionRunner](http://repo.status302.com/doc/afConcordion/ConcordionRunner.html) is designed to be subclassed and has several methods, or hooks, that change it's behaviour:
+[FancordionRunner](http://repo.status302.com/doc/afFancordion/FancordionRunner.html) is designed to be subclassed and has several methods, or hooks, that change it's behaviour:

-- `suiteSetup()` is only ever called once no matter how many fixtures are run, or `ConcordionRunners` created.
+- `suiteSetup()` is only ever called once no matter how many fixtures are run, or `FancordionRunners` created.
 - `suiteTearDown()` again is only ever called the once (currently in an Env shutdown hook).
 - `fixtureSetup()` is called before every fixture.
 - `fixtureTearDown()` is called after every fixture.
-- `skinType` & `gimmeSomeSkin()` determine & create an instance of the `ConcordionSkin` class used to render the result HTML.
+- `skinType` & `gimmeSomeSkin()` determine & create an instance of the `FancordionSkin` class used to render the result HTML.
 You could, for instance, change this to use a Bootstrap skin.
 - `outputDir` is where the result files are saved.
-- `commands` is a map of all the [Commands](http://repo.status302.com/doc/afConcordion/Commands.html) made available to the test.
-To extend Concordion, simply add your own Command implementation to the map!
+- `commands` is a map of all the [Commands](http://repo.status302.com/doc/afFancordion/Commands.html) made available to the test.
+To extend Fancordion, simply add your own Command implementation to the map!
 (Super easy!)

-To help you bridge the gap between Concordion and standard Fantom tests, Concordion ships with [FixtureTest](http://repo.status302.com/doc/afConcordion/FixtureTest.html).
+To help you bridge the gap between Fancordion and standard Fantom tests, Fancordion ships with [FixtureTest](http://repo.status302.com/doc/afFancordion/FixtureTest.html).
 This handy class lets you run any Fixture as a Fantom Test.

-To use a specific `ConcordionRunner` in your tests, override `concordionRunner()` to return desired instance.
-Even though all your tests will extend `FixtureTest`, the `concordionRunner()` method will only be called once.
+To use a specific `FancordionRunner` in your tests, override `fancordionRunner()` to return desired instance.
+Even though all your tests will extend `FixtureTest`, the `fancordionRunner()` method will only be called once.
 This means you can run a single test with [fant](http://fantom.org/doc/docTools/Fant.html), or all of them, and they will still only use the same runner instance.

 ## Specifications